invertase/react-native-firebase-docs/docs/migration-guide.md

-# Migration Guide - v2 to v3
+# Migration Guide - v3 to v4

-The below is a quick summary of steps to take when migrating from v2 to v3 of RNFirebase.
-Please see the [v3 change log](https://github.com/invertase/react-native-firebase/releases/tag/v3.0.0) for detailed changes.
+The below is a quick summary of steps to take when migrating from v3 to v4 of RNFirebase.
+Please see the [v4 change log](https://github.com/invertase/react-native-firebase/releases/tag/v4.0.0) for detailed changes.

-> Please note, we're now using `Apache License 2.0` to license this library.

 ## 1) Install the latest version of RNFirebase: